jvassev/image2ipfs/README.md

 image2ipfs takes an image archive produced using `docker save`.
 The archive is extracted to a temp location then processed a bit.
 Finally, it is added to IPFS using `ipfs add -r` (you need to have the ipfs binary in your `PATH`).
-For a simple busybox image image2ipfs will produce a work dir like this:
+For a simple busybox image image2ipfs will produce something like this:
 ```
 busybox
 ├── blobs